mougharik/GeneralReferences/README.md

 # GeneralReferences
-Attempt at curating a collection of code that implement common data structures and algorithms
+Attempt at curating a collection of code that implements common data structures and algorithms